Criminal Defense Attorneys In Columbia, SC

 Examples of misdemeanor charges are shoplifting, drunk driving, simple assault, trespassing, disorderly conduct, public intoxication, possession of marijuana, vandalism, etc. Examples of felony charges are homicide, burglary, armed robbery, rape, kidnapping, serious assault, etc.

-It is essential to have an experienced Columbia, SC criminal defense attorney on your side if you’ve been arrested (or are being investigated) for criminal charges.
+It is essential to have an experienced Columbia, SC criminal defense lawyer on your side if you’ve been arrested (or are being investigated) for criminal charges.
 This will be the best way to properly defend your case and to fight for the best possible outcome.